NVIDIA/TensorRT-Model-Optimizer/examples/onnx_ptq/README.md

     --staticPlugins=/path/to/libidentity_conv_iplugin_v2_io_ext.so
 ```

-## Torch quantization to ONNX example for MXFP8 and NVFP4 precision
+## Torch quantization to ONNX example

-This example demonstrates how to quantize a [timm](https://github.com/huggingface/pytorch-image-models) vision model using either MXFP8 or NVFP4 precision formats, and then export it to ONNX.
+This example demonstrates how to quantize a [timm](https://github.com/huggingface/pytorch-image-models) vision model and then export it to ONNX.
 The script leverages the ModelOpt toolkit for both quantization and ONNX export.

 > *Note: Users may experience performance issues with MXFP8 and NVFP4, which will be fixed in the upcoming release.*
 > *Opset 20 is used to export the NVFP4 and MXFP8 ONNX models.*
+> *BF16 models are not currently supported.*

 ### What it does

 - Loads a pretrained timm torch model (default: ViT-Base).
-- Quantizes the torch model to MXFP8 or NVFP4 using ModelOpt.
+- Quantizes the torch model to MXFP8, NVFP4 or INT4 precision using ModelOpt.
 - Exports the quantized model to ONNX.
 - Postprocesses the ONNX model to be compatible with TensorRT.
 - Saves the final ONNX model.